 There’s a palpable excitement that accompanies the birth of a new idea.
-If you are a business owner or manager, you’ll be looking forward to the possibility of the idea capturing the market’s attention and disrupting existing products.
-To realize this lofty goal, the idea has to be translated into a design and eventually a new product.
+If you are a business owner or manager, you’ll be looking forward to the possibility of the idea of capturing the market’s attention and disrupting existing products.
+To realize this lofty goal, the idea has to be translated into design and eventually a new product.

 The journey from concept to end product is a long and winding one filled with unexpected obstacles and unanticipated turns.
 Prototyping is one of the most effective ways to smoothen the entire process and ensure the end product is fit for purpose.
 We look at the reasons why good design isn’t complete without prototyping (You can do the prototyping internally or engage a third party such as 3E Rapid Prototyping Services).

 By building a prototype before you launch the main thing, you can test the idea against the market.
-If it’s no good, you’ll have failed early and thus drastically cut your likely financial loss if the final version had failed after it had been mass produced and rolled out.
+If it’s no good, you’ll have failed early and thus drastically cut your likely financial loss if the final version had failed after it had been mass-produced and rolled out.

 One of the biggest expenses and a notorious cause of lost time in meeting project delivery timelines is the rework that goes toward solidifying inadequate product requirements.
 Traditional techniques of gathering product requirements such as focus groups and interviews aren’t always effective since the audience may have difficulty conceptualizing a product they’ve never seen.

 Prototyping helps you move your interaction with potential customers from just abstract ideas to a tangible item they can try out.
-From this interaction, you can obtain thorough and actionable feedback that can be used to fine tune product requirements.
+From this interaction, you can obtain thorough and actionable feedback that can be used to fine-tune product requirements.

 Wouldn’t it be great if we had our products all figured out as early as the concept stage?
 That never happens though.
 Every successful product has experienced significant changes in design and architecture before it truly satisfies customer expectations.
-That’s because over time, the manufacturer grows in their understanding of both the product and their target customer.
+That’s because, over time, the manufacturer grows in their understanding of both the product and their target customer.

-A prototype forces you to recognize, understand and address any technical shortcomings of the product’s design.
+A prototype forces you to recognize, understand, and address any technical shortcomings of the product’s design.
 It’s an opportunity to master the details well before the final product is deployed.